junasaricky/clothify-e-commerce/README.md

 ### Backend
 1. Clone the repository and navigate to the backend directory.
-2. Configure your `application.properties` (set MySQL credentials, SMTP credentials).
+2. Configure your `application.properties` (set PostgreSQL Supabase credentials, SMTP credentials).
 3. Run the application using your IDE or `mvn spring-boot:run`.

 ### Frontend